Here are 10 of the best things to do in Dubrovnik, one of Croatia’s most famous and beautiful coastal cities.

 At only 0.31 square miles, Lokrum is small.
 You can explore the entire thing in a few hours, and if you visit early enough or during off-season, you may just have a good chunk of the island all to yourself.

+Hike along the woodland trails, letting the local birds serenade you along the way.
+Find a secluded corner and go for a refreshing swim in the cold, turquoise water.
 Admire the tall native trees and be on the lookout for peacocks, rabbits, and other small creatures.

 How to Get There: Catch the ferry from the Old Town Port.
 The ferries leave consistently throughout the day and the journey takes 15 minutes.